The question ‘what causes brake rotors to warp’ is a recurrent concern, especially among car owners and drivers.

 2. Extreme Heat

-If you understand the internal mechanism of the braking system, you’re not likely to join the category of my ignorant neighbours and colleagues.
+If you understand the internal mechanism of the braking system, you’re not likely to join the category of my ignorant neighbors and colleagues.
 They argue that the rotors can’t get hot to the point of warping permanently.

 Here’s where they got their position wrong.
 Extreme heat can cause the rotor to become so intensely hot that it wears down the brake pads.
 Don’t forget, when you’re braking, the brake pads often make a contact with the rotors to slow down your vehicle.